 When I sheepishly confessed my mistake to Maki, she reassured me.
 “We don’t bother changing slippers for the toilet at our house.
 There’s no need.”.

-Maki is a modern woman, but more importantly, if you consider that the original reason for changing from house slippers to toilet slippers was because Japanese toilets, being squatters, were sometimes a bit “wet” so that having separate toilet slippers kept the toilet “dirt” from being tracked into the house, a modern house with a Western-style toilet doesn’t have the same cleanliness/hygiene problems of the traditional Japanese squatter, so the need to change slippers effectively no longer exists.
+Maki is a modern woman, but more importantly, if you consider that the original reason for changing from house slippers to toilet slippers was because Japanese toilets, being squatters, were sometimes a bit “wet” so that having separate toilet slippers kept the toilet “dirt” from being tracked into the house, a modern house with a Western-style toilet doesn’t have the same cleanliness/hygiene problems of the traditional Japanese squatter.
+Effectively, the need to change slippers no longer exists.

 But for many households/establishments, old habits are die hard, and the use of toilet slippers continues.
-Worse than my faux pas of wearing house slippers into the toilet is the mistake common among neophyte foreigners of forgetting to change back to house slippers so that they find themselves padding around the house in the toilet slippers.
-Major embarrassment…if/when they, or worse, their hosts, eventually notice.
+Worse than my faux pas of wearing house slippers into the toilet is the mistake common among neophyte foreigners of forgetting to change back to house slippers upon leaving the toilet, so that they find themselves padding around the house in the toilet slippers.
+Major embarrassment…if/when they–or worse, their hosts– eventually notice.

 Same goes for ryokan and other traditional accommodation